 Campers will have the option of shopping at our Camp Stores once during their camp session.
-The Tuck Shop is stocked with small sweets (chocolate) as well as, camp apparel, water bottles, bags, and a variety of other small items.
+The Tuck Shop's stocked with small sweets (chocolate) as well as, camp apparel, water bottles, bags, and a variety of other small items.
 During drop off you may choose to leave cash at your second stop should you wish for your child to pick something for themselves at the tuck shop during the week.
+You may also choose to email transfer cash prior to camp start date.
+Please review Page 7 of handbook for details.
 We will track what your camper purchases and ensure they stay within their balance.
-An email with items in the shop and purchase prices will be sent to you prior to your arrival at camp, so you can discuss purchases with your camper.
+An email with items in the will be emailed to you prior to your arrival at camp, so you can discuss purchases with your camper.